-Our 2024 Policy Priorities
+Our 2025 Policy Priorities

 We are a strong and independent voice advocating for policies that improve access to health care and that strengthen the quality of care for patients with kidney disease.
-Learn more about our 2024 policy priorities.
+Learn more about our 2025 policy priorities.

 American Kidney Fund policy agenda

 The American Kidney Fund (AKF) fights kidney disease on all fronts as the nation's leading kidney nonprofit.
-AKF works on behalf of the 1 in 7 American adults living with kidney disease, and the millions more at risk, with an unmatched scope of programs that support people wherever they are in their fight against kidney disease — from prevention through post-transplant living.
-With programs of prevention, early detection, financial support, disease management, clinical research, innovation and advocacy, no kidney organization impacts more lives than AKF.
+AKF works on behalf of the 1 in 7 American adults living with kidney disease, and the millions more at risk, with an unmatched scope of programs that support people wherever they are in their fight against kidney disease — from prevention through transplant.
+Through programs of prevention, early detection, financial support, disease management, clinical research, innovation and advocacy, no kidney organization impacts more lives than AKF.
 AKF is one of the nation's top-rated nonprofits, investing 97 cents of every donated dollar in programs, and holds the highest 4-Star rating from Charity Navigator and the Platinum Seal of Transparency from GuideStar.

 We are a strong and independent voice advocating for policies that improve access to health care and that strengthen quality of care for Americans living with kidney disease.
-We work with Congress, the Administration, federal agencies and state governments to make kidney disease a national priority.
+We work with Congress, the Administration, federal agencies, and state governments to make kidney disease a national priority.

 AKF partners with many other advocacy groups to achieve policy priorities.
 In many instances, AKF will advocate for policies directly; in other cases, we will support the efforts of other advocacy organizations.